The novel coronavirus (COVID-19) spread like wildfire, and the entire world had to remain trapped in homes.

 Best Human Resource Quotes for HR Professionals

-Here, we have compiled ten great HR quotes (and their breakdowns) for HR professionals, quoted by legendary industrialists, that will help professionals attain momentum and motivation.
+Here, we have compiled ten great HR quotes (and their breakdowns) for HR professionals quoted by legendary industrialists to help professionals attain momentum and motivation.

 David Ogilvy was a British advertising tycoon who founded Ogilvy & Mather and created hugely successful campaigns for Dove, Shell, and Rolls Royce in his time.
 He is also known as the “Father of Advertising.”

-Ogilvy used to believe in hiring remarkable people and leaving them alone with their work.
+Ogilvy believed in hiring remarkable people and leaving them alone with their work.
 By saying remarkable, he meant people who don’t settle for routine or believe in doing exceptional work.

-HubSpot has been producing exceptional content for years, and the company's hiring process shows its resonance with the quote.
+HubSpot has been producing exceptional content for years, and its hiring process shows its resonance with the quote.
 HubSpot says that hiring an extraordinary talent has nothing to do with an individual’s background, location, ethnicity, color, religion, etc.

 Thus, it always focuses on behavioral interview questions in the hiring process.
 For example, to test humility in a candidate, they may ask — “Tell us an instance when you made someone else look brilliant.”